 The journal entry passed above for recording the accounts payable liability will be made under the periodic inventory system.
 However, in the case of the company uses the perpetual inventory system then the debt part would be replaced by the “inventory account” instead of “purchases account”.
 The entry, in that case, will be as follows:

-#2 – Damaged or undesirable inventory returned to supplier:
+#2 – Damaged or undesirable inventory returned to the supplier:

 In case the part of inventory or whole of the inventory that was purchased on the account is found by the buyer to be damaged or undesirable then he may either return the same back to the seller or ask from the seller for the allowance in form of a reduction in the prices.
 Now if the seller approves the return or the allowance then the buyer will reduce the accounts payable liability by that amount in his books of accounts.
 In such cases the journal entry that will be passed for reducing the liability of the accounts payable is as follows: